ab604/biochem_calculator/index.md

 The app is at: <a href = "https://ab604.shinyapps.io/biochem_calculator", target="_blank">BioChem Calculator</a>
 <br>
 <br>
-The R code is at: <a href = "https://github.com/ab604/biochem_calculator", target="_blank">GitHub Repo</a>
+The R code for the app is at: <a href = "https://github.com/ab604/biochem_calculator", target="_blank">BioChem Calculator GitHub Repo</a>

 --- .class #id

 **For example** if I have a stock solution of <a href = "https://en.wikipedia.org/wiki/Ethylenediaminetetraacetic_acid", target="_blank">EDTA</a> at M1 = 0.5 Molar.
 <br>
-To make a volume V2 = 100 mL of EDTA at a concentration of M2 = 10 mM from the stock solution I need the concentration and volumes in the same units to do the calculation, like so:
+To make a volume V2 = 100 mL of EDTA at a concentration of M2 = 10 mM from the stock solution M1, I need the concentration and volumes in the same units to do the calculation, like so:

 ```r
 # Input conc. and vols in Molar and Litres